 By having your own representation, you will receive guidance and direction from someone who only has your interests at heart, not the builders.

 Your Real Estate Agent will help educate you on the different builders, questions to ask and negotiate the sale.
 Yes, builders will negotiate.
 Ofen the sales agent states these are the prices and what is included.
 Real Estate agents know differently.
+In the current seller’s market and time of low inventory, builders are negotiating less and less.
+But, if you don’t ask for something, you won’t get it!

 It is not unusual for your agent to negotiate more money for upgrades, reduction of a lot premium, or other aspects of the purchase to save you money.
+Even if a builder is not willing to budge of pricing, your agent can help you understand what features of a new build are “standard” with one builder while is an “upgrade to be purchased” with another.

 ❓ Who is representing the Buyer’s Interests?